• Skip to primary navigation

 Instructions

-• Whisk together the flours, baking powder, salt, and chia seeds, if using them, in a medium bowl.
+• Whisk together the flours, baking powder, and salt in a medium bowl.
 Set aside.

 • In a large bowl, whisk together the buttermilk, honey, apple sauce, olive oil and lemon zest into a smooth batter.